nnifler/magnetic-soft-robots/tests/manual tests/gui/test GUI - Select strength of magnetic field.md

         6. Ensure that the minimum and maximum values of the slider are correct zero and 5 T.
         7. Insert a random number from 0.0000 to 5.0000 with up to 4 decimal places in the spinbox.
         8. Check the selected value in the slider.
-        9. Input a random number in the slider.
+        9. Put the slider in a random position.
         10. Check the selected value in the spinbox
     2. Vector Input Field
         1. Verify the presence of the input field with the label `Direction (Vector)`.